Marybeth Tinning: Children's deaths

 On December 26, 1971, the Tinnings' third child, Jennifer, was born at St. Clare's Hospital.
 She had hemorrhagic meningitis and multiple brain abscesses that had developed in utero.
 She lived for only a week and never left the hospital; she died on January 3, 1972.

 Two weeks after Jennifer's death, Tinning took two-year-old Joseph Jr. to the Ellis Hospital emergency room in Schenectady, claiming that he had experienced a seizure and choked on his own vomit.
 Doctors found nothing wrong with him; he stayed in the hospital for several days under observation and was released.
 On January 20, a few hours after his release, Marybeth brought him back to the emergency room.
-He was dead on arrival, and his death was attributed to cardiopulmonary arrest.
+He was dead on arrival, and his death was attributed to cardiac arrest.

 On March 1, Marybeth rushed Barbara, now almost five years old, to Ellis Hospital because she had gone into convulsions.
-The next day, she died after being in a comatose state for several hours; her death was attributed to Reye syndrome.
+The next day, she died after being in a coma for several hours; her death was attributed to Reye syndrome.

 On November 22, 1973, Tinning gave birth to son Timothy; on December 10, he was brought back to the hospital, dead.
 Tinning told doctors she found him lifeless in his crib.
 Doctors attributed his death to sudden infant death syndrome (SIDS).
 In March 1975, Tinning's fifth child, Nathan, was born; that autumn, he died in the car while out with her.